 As a part of our discussions with you in the membership process, you'll learn that it's expected that those who profess to trust Jesus Christ follow Him fully and faithfully, as presented in the Bible.

 What does that include?
-We expect members to pray for each other, encourage each other in a group, serve alongside each other, love one another, share Christ with each other, give regularly and sacrificially, and to follow the leaders of our church.
+We expect members to pray for each other, encourage each other in a group, serve alongside each other, love one another, share Christ with others, give regularly and sacrificially, and to follow the leaders of our church.

 Darien Gabriel | Senior Pastor/Elder

-Married Anita Mirick in '88 (Summerville High School, '83; Clemson University, '87), Darien & Anita have 4 daughters.
+Married Anita Mirick in '88 (Summerville High, '83; Clemson University, '87), Darien & Anita have 4 daughters.
 They have lived in West Palm Beach & Tampa, FL; Wake Forest & Wilson, NC.

 Darien likes to read, travel & play Ultimate Frisbee.